-Sudden cardiac arrest (SCA) refers to the sudden cessation of cardiac activity with haemodynamic collapse, typically due to sustained ventricular tachycardia/ventricular fibrillation when the event is reversed with intervention or spontaneously; if it is not reversed it will be labeled as sudden cardiac death.
+Sudden cardiac arrest (SCA)) refer to the sudden cessation of cardiac activity with hemodynamic collapse, typically due to sustained ventricular tachycardia/ventricular fibrillation when the event is reversed with intervention or spontaneously; if it is not reversed it will be labeled as sudden cardiac death.

 It usually occurs in individuals with structural heart disease but in the absence of detectable clinical findings.
-Acute myocardial ischemia, electrolyte abnormalities, antiarrhythmic medicines and worsening Heart Failure can precipitate sudden cardiac arrest.
+Acute myocardial ischemia, electrolyte abnormalities, antiarrhythmic drugs and worsening heart failure can precipitate sudden cardiac arrest.